Tatra (company): 2000s

 In February 2008, Tatra announced the world's first and only air-cooled engine meeting the then forthcoming Euro 5 emissions standards.
-The press release claims 7.5 times lower emissions of particulates and 3.5 times lower emission of nitrogen oxides compared to the previous engine.
+The press release claims 7.5 times lower emissions of particulates and 3.5 times lower emissions of nitrogen oxides compared to the previous engine.
 Further, production of air-cooled engines should significantly reduce the production of greenhouse gases due to the absence of liquid cooling systems.
-All Tatra vehicles from February 2008 onwards should use the new engine.A month later, Tatra CEO Ronald Adams told The Prague Post Tatra could return to producing passenger cars, saying: "We would not come back to compete with the large automobile mass producers such as Volkswagen, Škoda, Toyota etc. But we might come back with a replica of the old Tatra cars using a current undercarriage and driveline from one of the major automotive producers."
+All Tatra vehicles from February 2008 onwards should use the new engine.
+A month later, Tatra CEO Ronald Adams told The Prague Post Tatra could return to producing passenger cars, saying: "We would not come back to compete with the large automobile mass producers such as Volkswagen, Škoda, Toyota etc. But we might come back with a replica of the old Tatra cars using a current undercarriage and driveline from one of the major automotive producers."
 The company has launched a feasibility study, hoping to produce one thousand replicas of their legendary Tatraplan and 603 cars in 2010.

-In July 2008 pictures of a fuel cell concept car designed by Mike Jelinek, the Tatra 903, were shown.
+In July 2008, pictures of a fuel cell concept car designed by Mike Jelinek, the Tatra 903, were shown.

-Tatra in the West

-Unlike most Eastern Bloc manufacturers, Tatra enjoyed modest sales success in Western Europe, where its truck line had a reputation for simplicity and durability.
-No effort was made to distribute Tatra's unusual automobiles in the West, though a small number did find their way to collectors in Western Europe, and even to the United States.
-The end of the Cold War did not help Tatra's fortunes, as the company made no inroads in Western Europe's already crowded automobile market.
-The introduction of competitors, such as Mercedes-Benz and Peugeot into the Czech Republic, further eroded Tatra's sales.
-Production of passenger cars ended in 1999.

-Among Western collectors, Tatra automobiles remain largely unknown.
-The largest display of Tatra vehicles in the United States is at the Lane Motor Museum in Nashville, Tennessee.
-The museum's eclectic automobile collection contains 12 Tatra models, including a T-613 ambulance.
-When talk show host and car collector Jay Leno visited the museum, the founder picked him up in a 1947 Tatra 87, prompting Leno to purchase one himself.
-Leno soon became an advocate for the brand.
-In the United States, the few Tatra clubs are closely associated with Citroën clubs, as many Tatra collectors also collect Citroën DS series cars.

 A Tatra 87 is on exhibit at the Minneapolis Institute of Arts.